Spring in Historic Jacksonville

-Have you walked the woodland trails in the spring?
+Have you walked the Woodland Trails in the spring?
 The wildflowers will soon begin to carpet the forest floor.
-We are once again anticipating the upcoming sightings of Jacksonville’s very own rare and remarkable Fritillaria gentneri, a flower found only in Southern Oregon; the greatest concentration being in the Jacksonville Woodlands.
-We have other exciting things afoot this spring: new wine and dining establishments are opening and the Britt Festival kick-off event will be held downtown on June 6.
+We are once again anticipating the upcoming sightings of Jacksonville’s very own rare and remarkable Fritillaria gentneri, a flower found only in this part of Southern Oregon; the greatest concentration being in the Jacksonville Woodlands.
+We have other exciting things afoot this spring: new wine and dining establishments are opening and the Britt Festival kick-off event Taste of Summer will be held downtown on June 6.

 Now that the days are lengthening the sun spins a golden glow in our pristine valley.
 Come for the day, stay for the night.
 Whatever your pleasure, you’re sure to be enchanted by Jacksonville.